-Ikea Meatballs (otherwise known as Swedish Meatballs), are little meatballs cooked in a rich, creamy gravy and served with mashed potatoes and tart-sweet ligonberry sauce.
+Swedish Meatballs (otherwise known as Ikea Meatballs) are little meatballs cooked in a rich, creamy gravy and served with mashed potatoes and tart-sweet ligonberry sauce.
 It’s the best kind of comfort food: warming, hearty and satisfying.
 And what better if it was healthy, too?

-These healthier, Vegan Ikea Meatballs are made using creamy white beans, meaty mushrooms and earthy walnuts.
+These healthier Vegan Swedish Meatballs are made using creamy white beans, meaty mushrooms and earthy walnuts.
 I like to blend up the white beans first until they’re completely smooth, and then add the mushrooms and walnuts at the very end so that they retain some texture.

 I love how easy the mixture is to put together, as it doesn’t require any flours, or any egg replacements like flax eggs or chia eggs.

 Then all you need to do is use your hands to roll the mixture into little meatballs, before baking them in the oven.

 I’m so pleased with how these meatballs came out – they’re crispy and golden on the outside, and moist, tender and perfectly chewy on the inside.
 They’re hearty and satisfying, and packed full of umami flavour.